 |Prof. Robert Beckford, How a Racist Education Produces a Racist Culture||July 18, 2020||See video|

 The Break the Cycle Manifesto produced by the 2019 conference is an action plan for all schools – primary and secondary – committed to challenging and changing the cultures and systems that hold back the next generation of Black and Global Majority leadership.

 Since the first Break the Cycle conference in 2019, local groups have been meeting in schools, tackling conscious and unconscious race inequality in school infrastructures and practices – from recruitment to leadership training.

 Within Oasis, progress is being made thanks in part to the impact of Break the Cycle.
-In the last twelve months, five African, Caribbean and Asian leaders have been appointed to principal, associate principal, and deputy principal positions.
-The proportion of BAME participants on Oasis’s annual National Professional Qualification for Headteachers course has increased by thirty-six percentage points.
+In the last twelve months, five leaders of African, Caribbean and Asian heritage have been appointed to principal, associate principal, and deputy principal positions.
+The proportion of Black and Global Majority participants on Oasis’s annual National Professional Qualification for Headteachers course has increased by thirty-six percentage points.